 It gives me great joy to serve God by welcoming all children into the learning spaces and classrooms at Rose Park and Forest School.
 I count it a true joy to witness God working among His people raising up the newest generation of Kingdom Bringers.
 It is my daily prayer that God would bless the work of our hands and hearts as we equip the minds of our children and nurture their tender hearts that they might take up their calling to transform our world for Jesus Christ.

-Just as important as recruiting are the efforts to assist in helping all individuals with a sense of belonging–hence our third diversity team for Retaining Individuals from Diverse Backgrounds.
+Just as important as recruiting are the efforts to help retain these individuals at HCS with a sense of belonging.
 The establishment of a new mentoring program is being initiated to assist in helping diverse individuals especially in serving with effectiveness as employees, board members, students, and within designated leadership roles.
 These efforts should provide a fulfilling and enriched HCS experience for all by intentionally helping individuals from diverse backgrounds succeed in their personal and vocational callings at Holland Christian.
 Ongoing employee professional development training for all HC staff and constituents in the areas of cultural sensitivity, diversity and inclusion is also being developed.

 Over the last decade, I have become known as a national speaker, consultant, professor and author on issues related to diversity, equity and inclusion.
 I co-authored Becoming Like Creoles: Living and Leading at the Intersections of Injustice, Culture and Religion (Fortress Press), and designed national partnerships and projects through Afrik Advantage LLC, a minority woman owned business, building cross sectors of communities, businesses and faith-based organizations, focused on the development of inclusive leaders and key strategic DEI priorities.